mamadub03/Chippy-s-Corner-Cybersecurity-Simulation-Project/README.md

 ### Red Team Engagement
 - Simulated an adversary attack using an assumed breached model.
-- Executed a reverse shell, built a custom Python C2 tool for persistence, and performed data exfiltration of sensitive data after compromising vulnerable endpoints.
+- Executed a reverse shell, built a[ custom Python C2 tool for persistence]([url](https://github.com/mamadub03/SLC2)), and performed data exfiltration of sensitive data after compromising vulnerable endpoints.
 - Findings were mapped to **MITRE ATT&CK** and **OWASP Top 10**.

 ### Incident Response